Calamity210/BirbLang/docs/docs/Core/int.md

 `bool isFinite`

-Returns true if the integer is finite.
+Returns true if the integer is a finite value.
+All values aside from the two infinities and Not-A-Number (NaN) are finite.

 **Example**
 ```dart